websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/adding-the-uad-framework.md

     ```{literalinclude} ./adding-the-uad-framework/resources/liferay-h6d2.zip/h6d2-uad/bnd.bnd
     ```

    Make sure to include the `-dsannotations-options: inherit` annotation.
-OSGi service component classes inherit [OSGi declaratives services](../../liferay-internals/fundamentals/module-projects.md) annotations from their class hierarchy.
+OSGi service component classes inherit [OSGi declarative services](../../liferay-internals/fundamentals/module-projects.md) annotations from their class hierarchy.

 1. Create a `build.gradle` file for the module.

     ```{literalinclude} ./adding-the-uad-framework/resources/liferay-h6d2.zip/h6d2-uad/build.gradle
     ```

    Make sure to add any dependencies you need, including any `-api` module of your project.

 2. Navigate back to the module's `-service` folder and run Service Builder to generate the UAD module.